micro-os-plus/architecture-cortexm-xpack/README.md

 This page is addressed to developers who plan to include this package into their own projects.

-For maintainer infos, please see the [README-MAINTAINER](README-MAINTAINER.md) file.
+For maintainer info, please see the [README-MAINTAINER](README-MAINTAINER.md) file.

 ## Install